-(25L) "Submersion set" means any trap set capable of capturing an animal and capable of submersing the captured animal.
+- (25L) "Submersion set" means any trap set capable of capturing an animal and capable of submersing the captured animal.
 Slide wires or poles, locking devices, slip chains, weighted traps and traps staked in deep water are commonly used in submersion sets.
-A body gripping trap is not a submersion set when more than one-half of the set trap is located above water.

-(25m) "Tag authorized for use on the type of deer killed", for purposes of s.
+A body gripping trap is not a submersion set when more than one-half of the set trap is located above water. - (25m) "Tag authorized for use on the type of deer killed", for purposes of s.
 29.347 (2), Stats., means a tag issued to the hunter killing the deer or an individual satisfying the provisions of s.
-29.324, Stats., which, based on the approvals of the person tagging the deer, is valid for the type of deer killed.

-(26) "Temporary abode" means a transient place of abode or dwelling such as a hunting club, or any clubhouse, cabin, tent, or trailer used as a hunting club, or any hotel, motel or rooming house used during a hunting trip.

-(26m) "Under ice set" means any trap set made under the ice.

-(28) "Using firearms" for the purpose of s.
+29.324, Stats., which, based on the approvals of the person tagging the deer, is valid for the type of deer killed. - (26) "Temporary abode" means a transient place of abode or dwelling such as a hunting club, or any clubhouse, cabin, tent, or trailer used as a hunting club, or any hotel, motel or rooming house used during a hunting trip. - (26m) "Under ice set" means any trap set made under the ice. - (28) "Using firearms" for the purpose of s.
 29.324 (1) (b), Stats., means being in possession or control of a separate, individual firearm except that a mentor and the person for whom they are serving as a mentor as required under s.
 29.592 (3), Stats., who jointly possess only one firearm, shall each be considered to be using a firearm.

+Note: Section 29.592 (3), Stats., was repealed effective November 13, 2017, by 2017 Act 62.
+Corrections will be made in future rulemaking.
-(29) "Water set" means any trap or snare which is set or staked in such a manner as to permit the trap, snare or trapped animal to reach water that is not frozen.

-(30) "Waterfowl" means any migratory game bird of the family Anatidae including wild ducks, geese and brant.

-(31) "Wild turkey hunting zone" means a zone established in s.
+- (29) "Water set" means any trap or snare which is set or staked in such a manner as to permit the trap, snare or trapped animal to reach water that is not frozen. - (30) "Waterfowl" means any migratory game bird of the family Anatidae including wild ducks, geese and brant. - (31) "Wild turkey hunting zone" means a zone established in s.
+NR 10.29.

+s.
 NR 10.29.